Software-Knife-and-Tool/thorn/README.md

 The *thorn* runtime *libmu* is a native code program that must be built for the target CPU architecture.
 The *thorn* build system requires only a `rust` compiler,`rust-fmt`,`clippy` and some form of the `make` utility.
 Other tools like  `valgrind` are optional.

 As of 0.0.15, thorn can now be built in a single-threaded or multi-threaded async form.
 The `world` target builds  the `async` runtime, which enables `async/await` at a speed penalty relative to the `no-async` target (a factor of 3 or more in most tests) due to increased locking overhead.
-Systems that don't need `async/awaut` to implement `futures can build the `no-async` version and benefit from the speed increase, at the cost of blocking I/O. `no-async`  builds disable all async features.
+Systems that don't need `async/await`  to implement `futures` can build the `world-no-async` version and benefit from the speed increase, at the cost of blocking I/O. The  `world-no-async`  build disables all async features.

 Tests and performance measurement requires some version of `python 3`.